THE PGCE ROUTE: WHAT IS THE SHIRE FOUNDATION PGCE?

 What Type Of Course Is This?

-The SHIRE is accredited to award QTS. and on successful completion of all component parts trainees will be awarded Qualified Teacher Status (QTS).
+On successful completion of all component parts trainees will be awarded Qualified Teacher Status (QTS).

 Upon successful completion of the academic course requirements, 60 credits at Masters level will be awarded, validated by the University of Buckingham Trainees who complete 120 credits at Level 6 only will be awarded the Professional Graduate Certificate in Education (validated by the University of Buckingham.